llsoftsec/llsoftsecbook/book.md

 (`-fsanitize=bounds`), as well as various other "sanitizers".
 We will describe these measures in following sections.

-\todo{Rethink the later sections of this chapter and the order in which issues and mitigations are presented.
-The "non-control data exploits" section should probably include, or be followed by, a section on the various sanitizers available (ASan, UBSan, etc).}

 ## Code reuse attacks

 In the early days of memory vulnerability exploitation, attackers could simply